uid100/JavaDataStructures/README.md

 Perform similar steps for the **LinkedListConsumer**.

 If it's not already obvious by the names, the producer classes for a data structure will add to the data structure and the consumer will removed from it!
-Complete the produce method of the producer.
-This method will add Links to an external site to the LinkedList.
-This is where you can spend some time looking at the LinkedList API.
+Complete the **produce** method of the producer.
+This method will add Links to an external site to the `LinkedList`.
+This is where you can spend some time looking at the `LinkedList` API.
 The alternative would be to use Eclipse's auto-suggest features when you use the dot operator on objects.
-You could go through the available methods to see how to add to a LinkedList.
+You could go through the available methods to see how to add to a `LinkedList`.

 Complete the consume methods of the consumer-related class for LinkedList.
 These methods will remove elements from the LinkedList at specific locations.
 Look through the available remove methodsLinks to an external site. of the LinkedList class.
 You can utilize any of these remove methods to accomplish removing from the desired locations.
 It's important to note that these remove methods also return the element that is removed from the list.
 This is what is returned by the consumer remove methods!
 If the list is empty or if the desired location is invalid, the remove methods of the consumer should return null;

 Good news!
 If you understood the parts to pass the first tester method, the same steps are applied for the producer and consumer classes that use an `ArrayList`.
 Work on completing the `ArrayListConsumer` and `ArrayListProducer` classes.

+<a href="https://youtu.be/3g9ppsMEaN4?si=Df0cslsWpN8aw9Ay">LinkedList TesterMethod</a>

 </details>